oceanprotocol-archive/OEPs/8/README.md

 [Schema.org](https://schema.org/) is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, Data types use the [Schema.org primitive data types](https://schema.org/DataType).

+The Asset ontology for datasets is based in the public schema.org [DataSet schema](https://schema.org/Dataset).

 Schemas: